 1. Cottagewicks Candle | $20 Value

-So I think this candle is beautiful and smells good, but I don’t like that GP gave it a $20 value.
+So I do have a gripe with this first item: I think this candle is beautiful and smells good, but I don’t like that GP gave it a $20 value.

 So while I like the candle and will definitely use it, I don’t think they valued it correctly.
 I looked up these traveling tin candles on the brand’s site and they’re sold for $7, and the crystals and herbs that are put on top wouldn’t cost more than $2, especially bought in bulk.